benoute/websearch-mcp/README.md

 # websearch-mcp

-MCP server that searches the web using SearxNG and provides AI-generated summaries of the results.
+MCP server that searches the web using SearxNG and optionally provides AI-generated summaries of the results.

 ## Features

 - Searches the web using a SearxNG instance
-- Fetches content from search results
+- Returns search result snippets from SearxNG
-- Generates summaries using any OpenAI-compatible LLM API
+- Optional AI-powered summarization of page content using any OpenAI-compatible LLM API
 - Configurable result limit and summary token count
 - Concurrent fetching and summarization (up to 8 parallel requests)